 Students in this program receive a direct notification that Midwestern University has not made a determination if their program meets the requirements in the above listed territories.
 In addition, all Osteopathic Medicine graduates must complete a graduate medical education program (residency training program) to become licensed to practice.

-Each student should check the additional licensure requirements for the state, district or territory in which they intend to pursue employment.
+Each student should check the additional licensure requirements for the state, district or territory in which the student intends to pursue employment.